Pax8-Pro-Services/Public-Docs/Discovery/README.md

 Your Pro Servies engineer should send you a direct link to the document they need you to refer to.

 PURPOSE
-    Inventory the local windows based, or windows mapped, file share content in preparation for migration.
+  - Inventory the local windows based, or windows mapped, file share content in preparation for migration.

 DESCRIPTION
-    Find Size of the "root" folders in file share Gathers all files and folders in file share
+  - Find Size of the "root" folders in file share
+  - Gathers all files and folders in file share
-    Find long file paths
+  - Find long file paths
-    Find ALL unique folder paths
+  - Find ALL unique folder paths
-    Gather NTFS Security Permissions
+  - Gather NTFS Security Permissions

+REQUIREMENTS
+  - Must run as administrator (Right Click > 'Run As Administrator')
+  - .Net Framework v4.0.30319

+INSTRUCTIONS
+1) Save .EXE file locally
+2) Right Click > 'Run As Administrator'
+3) Zip the output files and send to your Pax8 contact

 Changes made during script run:
   - Creates folder 'C:\TempPax8'